urrsk/Universal_Robots_ExternalControl_URCapX/README.md

 # External Control URCap

-This URCap allows you to send script code to the robot, and is primarily meant for connecting the robot to the Universal ROS/ROS2 driver, Isaac Sim driver, and the Universal Robots Client Library.
+This URCap allows you to inject script code to the robot, and is primarily meant for connecting the robot to the Universal ROS/ROS 2 driver and the Universal Robots Client Library.

 ## Build and Deploy Sample